Esther Victoria Abraham: Silver Films

 In 1942, her husband, actor M. Kumar, who was working for the Ranjit studio, was dismissed.
 Together with Chandramohan, he founded the Silver Films production company, with which Pramila became associated as an actress and producer.
 Together with Mr. Kumar and Chandramohan, she starred in Jhankar, the new company's first film, of which her husband was officially the producer.

 However, she was credited as a producer in many of the subsequent films made by Silver Films or its subsidiaries.
 She also acted in almost all her own productions, often in secondary roles, and sometimes even strayed from the Silver Films fold, as in Beqasoor (1950) with Durga Khote, or Hamari Beti (1950) with actress Shobhna Samarth, which helped launch Nutan's career.

-From the mid-1940s onwards, Pramila and Mr. Kumar set up other production companies such as Shama Productions to promote young talent, Kumar Studios Limited for films directed by Mr. Kumar and, later, United Artists to launch their children into the world of cinema.
+From the mid-1940s onwards, Pramila and Kumar set up other production companies such as Shama Productions to promote young talent, Kumar Studios Limited for films directed by Kumar and later, United Artists to launch their children into the world of cinema.
 But production did not go smoothly.
 For example, Aap Beeti (1948), about relations between India and Pakistan, was banned from the screen and never presented to the public.
 In all, she produced or co-produced thirteen films, but none of them caught on with audiences.